 Whether you have a broken arm injury claim, a fracture, burns, or sprains, it’s possible for our solicitors to represent you with a high chance of success – on a no win no fee* basis.
 You should be able to make an accident claim if:

 - We can prove that the accident was another person’s fault

 - We can prove that the injury was a result of that accident

 - The accident occurred in the last three years

 There is a three-year time limit on being able to make a compensation claim, so the sooner that you get in touch with us, the better it will be and the more chance you will have of receiving justice.

 What You Need to Do Next

-If this aspect concerns you then please call our work accident claims team, who will be able to put your mind at rest with a confidential discussion about how this should not have an affect on your existing working relationships and future employment prospects.
+If this aspect concerns you, then please call our work accident claims team.
+We will be able to put your mind at rest with a confidential discussion about how this should not have an effect on your existing working relationships and future employment prospects.

-Call Our 24/7 Helpline Today for Free Claim Advice
+Call Our Helpline Today for Free Claim Guidance

-If you would like to discuss your case then please call our helpline today on 01204354078.
-Our phones are operated 24 hours a day and all year around, and we offer free consultations and legal advice to all callers.
+If you would like to discuss your case, then please call our helpline today on 01204 802 050^.
+Our phones are operated every day, and we offer free consultations and legal guidance to all callers.